 Some couponing blogs also provide information for obtaining free samples of products.
 By obtaining these free samples, you may also get a coupon for future purchases on that product.

 Using coupon match ups

 Again, organization is a huge part of success when shopping with coupons.
 So, plan your shopping trip before you head to the store.
 Make a list of the items that you plan to purchase, next to the item write the sale price, and also write if you need a store coupon to get that price and if you also have a manufactures coupon to add to it.
 This method makes it easier to know when you need to pull a coupon out from your organizer to add to the stack that you will present at check out.

 However, if your coupons are organized and easy to find, then as you wander through the store and find a good sale or clearance item, you can easily see if you have a coupon to use for that item.

 9. Learn about store policies.

-Make sure you understand your stores coupon policy.
-Every store has different policies, so learn the policies at the store you plan to shop at.
-Each stores coupon policies can usually be found on their websites.
+Make sure you understand your stores' coupon policy.
+Every store has different policies, but you can often find coupon policies through their website.

 10. Have fun!

 Treat your coupons like grocery money, have fun using coupons and enjoy saving money on groceries!
 If it’s not fun, then the rewards may not be worth it to you.
-Be sure that you learn as much as you can about how to use coupons and do whatever makes it the most fun and simple for you.
+Be sure that you learn about and do whatever makes couponing the most fun and simple for you.